 What is the Georgia Facilitator Summit?

-This one day event will be the first, of what we hope will become an annual event, designed to facilitate networking, learning, and relationship building for challenge course facilitators from across the State of Georgia.
+This one day event will be our second annual gathering designed to facilitate networking, learning, and relationship building for challenge course facilitators from across the State of Georgia.
 If you are involved in facilitating team building experiences anywhere in Georgia, then this event is for you!

 This is the schedule from the 2018 event.
-2019 will almost certainly be different, but this will provide a general idea of schedule:
+2019 will almost certainly be different, but this will provide a general idea of timing for the day:

 8:00-9:00 am Check-in, Coffee

 9:00-10:30 am Intros and Organized Activity

 Open Space is an organic learning format in which attendees collaboratively design the content and schedule and content.
 Participants are empowered to lead, join, or change workshops as needed.
 The three categories of workshops include: Presentation (a pre-planned session taught on an area of expertise that may include audio/visual resources), Activities (facilitated games, initiatives, or other hands-on activity), and Discussion (guided question-and-answer conversation around a common-interest topic, no experience necessary).